xregistry/spec/core/spec.md

 If an API is not supported by the server then a `405 Method Not Allowed` HTTP response MUST be generated.

+This specification attempts to follow a standard REST/HTTP processing model.
+The following key aspects are called out to help understand the overall pattern of the APIs:
+- A `PUT` or `POST` operation is a full replacement of the entities being processed.
+Any missing attributes will be interpreted as a request for them to be deleted.
+However, attributes that are managed by the server might have specialized processing in those cases.
+- A `PATCH` operation will only modify the attributes explicitly mentioned in the request.
+Any attribute with a value of `null` will be interpreted as a request to delete the attribute, and as with `PUT`/`POST`, server managed attributes might have specialized processing.
+- On write operations, without an `inline` query parameter, any included xRegistry collections are ignored.
+In other words, the operation will only modify the targeted entities, not any nested collections/entities.
+- `PUT` or `PATCH ` can not be targeted at xRegistry collections.
+A `POST` would need to be used instead to add entities to the collection, and a `DELETE` might also be needed to delete unwanted entities.
+- `POST` operations can only be targeted at xRegistry collections, not individual entities - with the exception of a Resource entity.
+In that case a `POST` to a Resource URL is treated as an alias for a `POST` to the Resource's `version` collection.

+There might be situations where someone will do a `GET` to retrieve data from a Registry, and then do an update operation to a Registry with that data.
+Depending on the use case, they might not want some of the retrieved data to be applied during the update - for example, they might not want the `epoch` validation checking to occur.
+Rather than forcing the user to edit the data to remove the potentially problematic attributes, the following query parameters MAY be included to control certain aspects of the processing:
+- `noepoch` - presence of this query parameter indicates that any `epoch` attribute included in the request MUST be ignored.
+- `nodefaultversionid` - presence of this query parameter indicates that any `defaultversionid` attribute included in the request MUST be ignored.
+- `nostickydefaultversion` - presence of this query parameter indicates that any `stickydefaultversion` attribute included in the request MUST be ignored.

 The remainder of this specification mainly focuses on the successful interaction patterns of the APIs.
 For example, most examples will show an HTTP "200 OK" as the response.
 Each implementation MAY choose to return a more appropriate